thesse1/webmethods-api-gateway-staging/README.md

 In addition to this mechanism (fixed build environments), the API Gateway Staging solution offers two alternative mechanisms for assigning build jobs to BUILD environments:
  - Dedicated build agents: This mechanism uses a separate Azure DevOps agent pool with seven build agents, each one assigned to one of the seven BUILD environments.
 Instead of assigning BUILD environments by target stage, this mechanism lets every build agent use its own, assigned BUILD environment when executing a build job.
 Azure DevOps will automatically assign the next build job to the next free build agent, leading to an optimal utilization of the seven BUILD environments.
  - Resource pooling (experimental): This mechanism tries to reach the same goal without using a separate agent pool for the build jobs.
-In this mechanism, each build job will try to pull a free BUILD environment from a pool of seven environments managed by an Azure DevOps variable group (API_Gateway_Build_environments_availability).
+In this mechanism, each build job will try to pull a free BUILD environment from a pool of seven environments managed by an Azure DevOps variable group (API_Gateway_build_environments_availability).
 If there is currently no free environment available, the job will wait until a new environment becomes available.

 You can switch between the three mechanisms by setting the default value for the build_job_assignment_mechanism parameter in inject-parameters-for-azure_demo_01.yml to fixed_build_environments, dedicated_build_agents or resource_pooling.